ryverine/StarWarsRPGFighter/README.md

 ## Acknowledgments

 I used art work from various sources for the player select icons and the larger battle stage VS icons.
 I do not know the individuals that created these works of art.
-If you know who the artist are please let me know so that I may give them credit for their wonderful work.
+If you know who the artists are please let me know so that I may give them credit for their wonderful work.